Cosmological constraints on $R^2$-corrected Appleby-Battye model: Conclusions

-In general, an $f(R)$ --or other alternative-- model undergo the problem that having a large number of parameters makes the statistical best-fit process be less efficient than that one made with the flat-$\Lambda$CDM with just one free parameter.
+In general, a $f(R)$ or other alternative model undergo the problem that having a large number of parameters makes the statistical best-fit process be less efficient than that one made with the flat-$\Lambda$CDM with just one free parameter.
 For this our interest here in studying the corrected Appleby-Battye model, the $R^2$-AB model, a model with 2 parameters and 1 constraining relation, which determines a model with one free parameter: $b$.
 In this way, we performed MCMC analyses of the $R^2$-AB model and observed that, for both $H(z)$ and $[f\sigma_8](z)$ studies, the values obtained for $H_0$, $\Omega_{m,0}$, and $\sigma_{8,0}$ were fully concordant with the flat-$\Lambda$CDM cosmological parameters obtained by the Planck Collaboration~\cite{Planck1}.

-Moreover, our MCMC statistical analyses of the section~\ref{results} show that the $R^2$-AB model is reasonably well constrained by the cosmological data applied: (i) at the background level the $H(z)$ data returns a best-fit value for the model parameter $b = 1.6^{+3.1}_{-0.0}$, and (ii) at the perturbative level the $[f\sigma_8](z)$ measurements returns a best-fit value $b = 1.76^{+2.91}_{-0.15}$, in agreement with the value obtained at the background level, with both values of the $b$ parameter within the interval where the $R^2$-AB model satisfies all the phenomenological criteria mentioned above~\cite{Amendola2006, Appleby2007,Appleby2010}.
+Moreover, our MCMC statistical analyses of the section~\ref{results} show that the $R^2$-AB model is reasonably well constrained by the cosmological data applied: (i) using only PN$^+$ SNe Ia data the analysis returns a best-fit value for the model parameter $b = 2.28^{+6.52}_{-0.55}$, and (ii) the joint analysis SNe+CC+RDS returns $b = 2.18^{+5.41}_{-0.55}$, with both values compatible with each other and within the interval where the $R^2$-AB model satisfies all the phenomenological criteria mentioned above~\cite{Amendola2006,Appleby2007,Appleby2010}.

-Our analyses reveal that the $R^2$-AB model is in good agreement with observational data, both at the background and perturbative levels, for this we conclude that it is an alternative cosmological model that provides a geometrical explanation for the universe accelerated expansion, not being necessary to assume a dark energy component in the universe.
+The result of our analyses shows that the $R^2$-AB model is consistent with observational data, including both the background and perturbative aspects.
+However, the determination of model parameter was inconclusive (see table~\ref{table_results}).
+This situation highlights the need for further investigation into alternative scenarios and additional analyses incorporating different observational datasets.